Friday, May 30, 2014

 Summary: Apollo 10 Lunar Module Snoopy passed 47,400 feet above Apollo 11 site 2, the site that edged out four contenders for the first human moon landing site.

-North American Rockwell Corporation artist’s concept depicts Apollo 10 Lunar Module’s (center left) descent to 50,000 feet for a close look at Apollo 11 site 2, located in the east central lunar near side’s southwestern Mare Tranquillitatis (Sea of Tranquility), while the Command and Service Module (right) remains in lunar orbit; NASA image S69-30520: Public Domain, via NASA Image and Digital Library
+North American Rockwell Corporation artist’s concept depicts Apollo 10 Lunar Module’s (center left) descent to 50,000 feet for a close look at Apollo 11 site 2, located in the east central lunar near side’s southwestern Mare Tranquillitatis (Sea of Tranquility), while the Command and Service Module (right) remains in lunar orbit; NASA image S69-30520: Generally not subject to copyright in the United States, via NASA Image and Digital Library

 On Thursday, May 22, 1969, Apollo 10 Lunar Module Snoopy passed 47,400 feet above Apollo 11 site 2, favored as the prime landing site in July 1969 for the first human visitors to Earth’s moon.